Updated:

 "In terms of students, we've got around 300 students accessing wellbeing interventions through our hub.
 And I remember we've only got 845 students at our school. "

-The goal of all early intervention is to catch and address any student mental health issues early before they escalate into more significant problems that can impact a student's overall wellbeing or academic outcomes negatively.
+The goal of all early intervention is to catch and address any student mental health issues early before they escalate into more significant problems that can impact a student's overall wellbeing, inclusion or academic outcomes negatively.
 These needs are addressed through providing a range of targeted support that meets the needs of different students.

 Over the last three years the Wellbeing Hub at Parkwood E-ACT has restructured its approach to developing and providing early intervention, Hollie explains;